Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 Pharmacies prepare manufacturing

-503A and 503B pharmacies are now setting up production for Category 1 peptides, including sourcing active ingredients and establishing quality testing protocols.
+If peptides are added to the Category 1 list, 503A and 503B pharmacies could set up production — sourcing active ingredients and establishing quality testing protocols.

 Quality testing begins